PretendoNetwork/.github/CONTRIBUTING.md

   }
 }
 ```

 You should keep proper names or links unchanged.

-You can then test your json file on the website [here](https://pretendo.network/localization)
+You can then test your json file [here](https://pretendo.network/localization).

 ## Attribution